 If I am honest, I cannot see how I can prevent the mincing of my guest for more than a few seconds once the three bodyguards of our untainted-by-corruption-of-any-kind Minister of Justice have reached him across the dance floor; but I stand up straight and clench my fists and clear my throat and am preparing to do my best to defend him when a surprising series of events occurs.

-I write a story every year as a gift to my girlfriend, who works in a hotel.
+I write a story every year as a gift to my girlfriend, who is a senior hotel manager.
 You can find the first Seven Hotel Stories, dating from 2011 to 2017 on Amazon as a paperback or e-book.

-If you would like to explore my other writing, I have also written what the generally positive reviews suggest is a pretty exciting thriller, set in Berlin: Blood Summit.
+If Hotel Corona makes you want to explore my other writing, try my Berlin thriller Blood Summit.
 Don’t start it before bed or you may be up all night.